VeloOdyssey – France and Spain 2016

 Distance: 1,081 miles

-In the summer of 2016 Joe and I completed the ‘VeloOdyssey’ route the length of France to the Spanish border.
+In the summer of 2016 Joe and I completed the VeloOdyssey route the length of France to the Spanish border.
 This is a flattish, off-road path from Roscoff (a channel port to the west of St Malo) to the Spanish border at Hendaye.
-It forms part of the excellent ‘Eurovelo’ route network – details of which can be found on the links page.
+It forms part of the excellent Eurovelo route network.

 This is Joe with the route we took.
 We travelled from north to south.
 From Roscoff to Nantes the route mostly follows the Nantes-Brest canal, after which we rode along the Loire estuary to the coast.
 The route then keeps to the coast for the rest of the way, with a ferry crossing needed to get over the Gironde estuary near Bordeaux.